-During the financial year under the review, there has been no change in the Authorised Capital of the Company.
-However, during the year company has allotted 5556 Equity Shares to the eligible employees pursuant to the exercise of the options granted to them under The Anup Engineering Limited - Employee Stock Option Scheme (DEMERGER) - 2018 at price of ₹ 244.02/- each including premium of ₹ 234.02/- each on 18th July 2019.
+During the year company has allotted 19482 Equity Shares to the eligible employees on exercise of the options granted under The Anup Engineering Limited - Employee Stock Option Scheme (DEMERGER) - 2018.

 During the year under review, the Company has neither issued shares with differential voting rights and sweat equity shares.